gunlnwza/atcoder-contest-framework/README.md

-# atcoder-contest-framework
+# contest-framework
-Fast local testing framework for AtCoder using `pytest` and docstring-based test cases.
+Fast local testing framework for competitive programming using `pytest` and docstring-based test cases.

 ### Structure
 ```